 Susan M. Daniels Disability Mentoring Hall of Fame

 The Hall of Fame's namesake, Susan M. Daniels, devoted her life to improving the lives of others with disabilities.
-As a person with a disability who achieved enormous professional and personal success, she had significant impact as a senior policy maker and as a mentor to hundreds of individuals.
+As a person with a disability who achieved enormous professional and personal success, she had significant impact as a senior policy maker, as an inspirational speaker and teacher, and as a mentor to hundreds of individuals.

-In 2015, the National Disability Mentoring Coalition named 25 outstanding leaders as the first inductees into the Susan M. Daniels Disability Mentoring Hall of Fame.
-These inductees were selected for their demonstrated commitment to mentoring and for the impact of their contributions on improving the lives of people with disabilities.
+In 2015, the National Disability Mentoring Coalition named 25 outstanding leaders as the first inductees into the Susan M. Daniels Disability Mentoring Hall of Fame - 25 champions marking the 25th anniversary of the Americans with Disabilities Act.
+These inductees were selected for their demonstrated commitment to mentoring and for their impact on improving the lives of people with disabilities.

-The Class of 2016 has been selected and will be unveiled from July through September 2016.
-If you would like to be notified of inductees or receive updates about the Hall of Fame, please join our mailing list!
+We will post the entire Class of 2016 Inductees on the Hall of Fame site soon.
+In the meantime, if you would like to learn more about the inductees or receive updates about the Hall of Fame, please join our mailing list!